Mount Adams (Washington): In Native American cultures

+The Yakamas also have a legend attempting to explain Adams' squat appearance, involving Adams taking the plants and animals from south of the Columbia River and Mount Hood knocking its head off in response.
 Several other tribes have legends involving battles and disagreements between the great peaks.
 The Cowlitz and Chehalis have a legend where Rainier and St. Helens were female mountains and quarreled over Adams, the male mountain.
 In a different legend from the Cowlitz, St. Helens was the man and Pahto (Adams) and Takhoma (Rainier) were his wives and the two wives quarreled with each other.
-A thunderbird legend from the Yakamas has a terrific battle between the thunderbird, Enumklah, and his five wives, Tahoma (Rainier), Pahto (Adams), Ah-kee-kun (Hood), Low-we-lat-Klah (St. Helens), and Simcoe.
-Pahto and Tahoma were badly beaten, Ah-kee-kun and Low-we-lat-Klah escaped without injury, and Simcoe suffered the greatest injury for starting the battle.